Microscopic origin of quantum supersonic phenomenon in one dimension: S5. Quantum revival

 \section{S5.
 Quantum revival}

-Now we proceed to discover a microscopic origin of the quantum revival from both $\tilde K_\downarrow(t)$ and $\tilde K_\downarrow(E)$.
-The first peak of $\tilde K_\downarrow(E)$ in FIG. \ref{fs:K-E} shows that the frequency is the energy difference between the states in a magnon pair with nearest sequent quantum number $I^{\rm m}_{\rm p}$, see our discussion in the beginning of Sec.
+Now we proceed to discover a microscopic origin of the quantum revival from both $K_\downarrow(t)$ and $\tilde K_\downarrow(E)$.
+The first peak of $\tilde K_\downarrow(E)$ in FIG. \ref{fs:K-E} shows that the frequency is the energy difference between the states in a magnon pair with nearest sequency quantum number $I^{\rm m}_{\rm p}$, see our discussion in the beginning of Sec.
 S3.
-Similar to the analysis on the QF, here we further show that the first magnon pair illustrated in FIG.\ref{fs:magnon-exciton} (a) [or FIG. \ref{f:quantum-revival} (a) in the main text] determines the position of the first peak of the $\tilde K_\downarrow(E)$.
+Similar to the analysis on the QF, here we further show that the first magnon pair illustrated in FIG.\ref{fs:magnon-exciton} (a) determines the position of the first peak of the $\tilde K_\downarrow(E)$.
 This is the most prominent pair of the magnon-like states for the dynamics of the quantum revival.
-Such a pair of the magnon-like states show the largest weight of $|A|^2$, see FIG. \ref{fs:magnon-exciton} (a).
+Such a pair of the magnon-like states show the largest weight of $|A_\alpha|^2$, see FIG. \ref{fs:magnon-exciton} (a) and FIG. \ref{fs:mps}.